amphp/http-client/README.md

 **Synchronous Wait**

-All [amp][1]  `Promise` instances expose the ability to synchronously `wait()` for resolution.
+All [amp][1]  `Promise` instances expose the ability to synchronously `Amp\wait()` for resolution.
 While blocking for a result isn't recommended in fully non-blocking applications it can trivialize the use of non-blocking libraries like artax in synchronous contexts.

 ```php
 <?php